Abhishek20182/Communicate-Data-Findings/README.md

 This project has two parts that demonstrate the importance and value of data visualization techniques in the data analysis process.
 In the first part, you will use Python visualization libraries to systematically explore a selected dataset, starting from plots of single variables and building up to plots of multiple variables.
 In the second part, you will produce a short presentation that illustrates interesting properties, trends, and relationships that you discovered in your selected dataset.
 The primary method of conveying your findings will be through transforming your exploratory visualizations from the first part into polished, explanatory visualizations.

+### Dataset
+This data set contains information on peer to peer loans facilitated by credit company Prosper.
+There are 113,937 loans with 81 variables.
+For the purpose of this investigation I've taken the following variables: Term, LoanStatus, BorrowerRate, ProsperRating (Alpha), ListingCategory (numeric), EmploymentStatus, DelinquenciesLast7Years, StatedMonthlyIncome, TotalProsperLoans, LoanOriginalAmount, LoanOriginationDate, Recommendations and Investors.

+### Summary of Findings
+Prosper ratings are almost normally distributed.
+Distribution of monthly stated income is very awkward: with a lot of outliers and very large range of values.
+Most loans are below 15 thousand, seems like most loans are increments of 5 thousand.
+Prosper rating D is the most frequent rating among defaulted credits.
+Default credits tend to be given to individuals with lower rating.
+Business and home improvement seems to be riskier categories.
+The borrower rate tends to be higher for defaulted credits.
+High monthly income corresponds to higher rating.
+Employment status of individuals with lower ratings tends to be 'Not employed', 'Self-employed', 'Retired' or 'Part-time'.
+Defaulted credits tend to be larger than completed for all Prosper ratings except the lowest ones.

+## Key Insights for Presentation
+I've chosen key plots with high data-to-ink ratio for the presentation.
+The plots I've chosen shows distribution of main variables, Loan status, monthly income, Prosper rating and I've tried to tell a story what are major predictors for loan status and Prosper rating variables.

 ### What do I need to install?

 This project uses Python 3 and is designed to be completed through the Jupyter Notebooks IDE.
 It is highly recommended that you use the [Anaconda distribution](https://www.anaconda.com/distribution/) to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
 The following libraries are expected to be used in this project: